Career Edge Organization: History and activities

-In 1999, CEO added a paid internship program for graduates with disabilities called "Ability Edge."
-Further demographic changes and skills shortages led to CEO creating the Career Bridge paid internship program for "internationally qualified professionals" in 2003.
+In 1999, the CEO added a paid internship program for graduates with disabilities called "Ability Edge."
+Further demographic changes and skills shortages led to the CEO creating the Career Bridge paid internship program for "internationally qualified professionals" in 2003.

-In 2009, CEO was the first to conduct a nationwide study of diverse Generation Y Canadians, in partnership with Angus Reid Strategies (formerly Ipsos Reid).
+In 2009, the CEO was the first to conduct a nationwide study of diverse Generation Y Canadians, in partnership with Angus Reid Strategies (formerly Ipsos Reid).

-Since its inception, over 1,000 employers have worked CEO.
+Since its inception, over 1,000 employers have worked with CEO.
 In September 2010, CEO reached the milestone of the placement of over 10,000 interns.

 In December 2011, CEO relaunched their online presence with a new website that takes advantage of social media and their recent rebranding exercise to unify and focus their three core programs under one web portal.

-CEO partnered with the HRPA to deliver a new specialized program for Canadian employers which allows them to achieve their organizational objectives by accessing CHRP candidates for short-term HR projects.
+CEO partnered with the HRPA to deliver a new specialized program for Canadian employers, allowing them to achieve their organizational objectives by accessing CHRP candidates for short-term human resources projects.
 In February 2012, CEO placed their 500th intern with GE Canada.